TautvydasKre/TautvydasKre/README.md

 <!-- ![Banner](https://your-banner-image-url.com) <!-- Add your profile banner image here -->

 Welcome to my GitHub profile!
 I'm a passionate Full Stack JavaScript Developer with a diverse skill set and a strong foundation in various programming languages and tools.
 My journey includes completing Full Stack JavaScript studies at a vocational school, where I refined my expertise in both front-end and back-end technologies.
-I am currently expanding my knowledge of back-end development through Python courses at Code Academy.
+Currently, I am expanding my knowledge of back-end development through Python courses at Code Academy.

 ## 🚀 Professional Summary
-As a dedicated developer, I strive to create innovative solutions and drive technology forward.
+As a dedicated developer, I strive to create innovative solutions that drive technology forward.
 With experience in both front-end and back-end development, I am skilled in a variety of technologies and passionate about continuous learning and improvement.

 ## 🏆 Achievements & Certifications
 - Completed Full Stack JavaScript studies with honors.